pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 > **Note:**
 >
 > After you have addressed review comments, reviewers might also submit new comments.
-You need to repeat this step and make sure all comments are addressed until the reviewers approve your PR and have it merged.
+You need to repeat this step 2 and make sure all comments are addressed until the reviewers approve your PR and have it merged.

 #### Step 3: Handle cherry-picked PRs

 Once your PR gets approved, the repo administrator will have your PR merged into the docs upstream/master.
-After a few minutes, ti-chi-bot automatically creates PRs to other versions as you have specified in your PR by adding cherry-pick labels.
+After a few minutes, ti-chi-bot automatically creates PRs to other versions as you have specified by adding cherry-pick labels.

 You need to perform the following steps on each one of the cherry-picked PRs:

 - Check whether the cherry-picked content is exactly what you want to commit to that release version.
 If yes, please comment "LGTM", which means "Looks good to me".
-The repository administrator will merge it in a while.
+The repository administrator will merge it soon.

-- If most of your changes apply to multiple docs versions but some differences exist among versions, make changes by commenting in the cherry-picked PR instructing how you would like to make version specific changes.
+- If most of your changes apply to multiple doc versions but some differences exist among versions, make changes by commenting in the cherry-picked PR instructing how you would like to make version-specific changes.
 Then the repository administrator will commit to the PR according to your comment before you approve it.

 - (Advanced) If any conflicts exist in the cherry-picked PR, resolve the conflicts.
 This is only for those who have the write permission in the repository.